 Even with street mods, it never possessed the escape velocity of a Corvette 454, or the awesome off-road footing of, say… The Mighty Dodge, but it always had what was needed when it was needed.

-But most importantly, the coughin’ an’ sputterin’ unrefined Beetle was a middle finger to the establishment.
-You know the ones… the button-down Cadillac cruisin’ capitalist, the married mother of three in her respectable family wagon, the flat top GI in his tri-powered GTO.
+More importantly, the coughin’ sputterin’ unrefined Beetle was a middle finger to the establishment.
+You know… the man.
+The button-down Cadillac cruisin’ capitalist, the married mother of three in her respectable family wagon, the flat top GI in his tri-powered GTO.